 5. Relax, Relax, Relax

 Children and adults are not so different when it comes to falling asleep.
-If you’ve ever stayed awake because you’re worried, experiencing pain, overstimulated, or just not tired enough, then give your kids a break when they have difficulty falling asleep too.
+If you’ve ever stayed awake because you’re worried, experiencing pain, overstimulated, or just not tired enough, give your kids a break when they have difficulty falling asleep too.
 Avoid being impatient with a child who doesn’t want the bedtime routine to end.
 Instead, have some backup tools to help your child fall into a natural slumber.

-When my son was around seven and eight years old, he had trouble sleeping for several nights in the month.
-I wasn’t sure why, but I had a feeling he was having a difficult time coping in school.
-When children are stressed, they sometimes regress and don’t want to be left alone.
+When my son was seven and eight years old, he had trouble sleeping for several nights.
+I wasn’t sure why, but I felt he was having difficulty coping in school.
+When stressed, children sometimes regress and don’t want to be left alone.
 I wondered if some of the tools I used to feel calm and relaxed might work, so I began exploring kid-friendly options.

 Some Tools That Might Help

-Sleep visualizations like New Horizon Meditation and Sleep Stories offer soothing bedtime stories for children designed to calm their minds and usher them into deep sleep states.
+Sleep visualizations like New Horizon Meditation and Sleep Stories offer soothing bedtime stories for children designed to calm their minds and usher them into a deep sleep.
 The Calm app also has children’s options, including sleep stories, like The Velveteen Rabbit, that the narrator soothingly whispers.
 One of our favorite sleep visualization stories is by Sleep Easy Relax called Hot Air Balloon Ride, a story of a magical journey through the clouds.
-Of course, we wouldn’t watch the videos but instead, listen to them on a smartphone.
+Of course, we wouldn’t watch the videos but instead listen to them on a smartphone.